Faux-Woke Corporations Go All-Out for Pride Month--Except Middle Eas

 — Melissa Chen (@MsMelChen) June 2, 2021

-Food corporation Nestle chose to display a rainbow logo on its U.S. Twitter page but not the page dedicated to all international consumers.
+Food corporation Nestle chose to display a rainbow logo on its U.S. Twitter page but not the page dedicated to all international consumers:

-Food manufacturing companies change their US Twitter accounts for pride, but not their main international accounts. pic.twitter.com/wNMhrek3ud

 Some companies did not change their logo to rainbows and instead made posts about Pride Month on their main pages, but not their Middle Eastern pages, such as beauty supply retailer Sephora: